lsst-sqre/safir/docs/user-guide/metrics/index.rst

 * Define our event payloads
 * Define and an events container that takes an `~safir.metrics.EventManager` and creates a publisher for each event our app will ever publish
-* Instantiate an `~safir.metrics.EventDependency`, which we'll initialize in our app start up laster.
+* Instantiate an `~safir.dependencies.metrics.EventDependency`, which we'll initialize in our app start up laster.

 We can do this all in an ``events.py`` file.